malworthy/smoke/README.md

 - getch() // gets the key in the keyboard buffer.
 Non-blocking.
 If no key is present returns an empty string.

 Dates
-- dartparts(date) // returns a list of all parts that make up the date ([year, month, day, hour, minute, second])
+- date.dartparts(date) // returns a list of all parts that make up the date ([year, month, day, hour, minute, second])
-- now() // returns the current date/time in current timezone
+- date.now() // returns the current date/time in current timezone
-- date(datestring) // creates a new date by converting datestring to a date.
+- date.date(datestring) // creates a new date by converting datestring to a date.
 Format for datestring is yyyy-mm-dd hh:MM:ss
-- dateadd(date, interval, value) // adds/subtracts time interval from the date.
+- date.dateadd(date, interval, value) // adds/subtracts time interval from the date.
 Intervals: day, monthy,  year, hour, min, sec
-- datediff(interval, startDate, endDate) // interval can be day, hour, minute, second
+- date.datediff(interval, startDate, endDate) // interval can be day, hour, minute, second

 System
 - sys.dir("path/to/folder") // returns a list of files